HITECHCRIME/HC_REL01_TRIBE/README.md

 ## PROJECT DATA

-First transmedia narrative from the storyworld/universe of Hitech Crime made by Helve AVR high technology agency.
+First transmedia narrative chapter from the storyworld of Hitech Crime made by Helve AVR high technology agency.
 This marks the prototyping phase being actualized.
 Let the audiovisual experiments begin.
-This one relates close to my heart as it deals with the immediate overarching topic that has been present in my life - the feeling of belonging to a tribe.
-The overwhelming feeling of loss and disappointment, selfmastery and realization.
+This one relates close to my heart as it deals with the overarching theme that has been present in my life - the notion of belonging to a tribe.
+Study on the feeling of loss, loyalty, discovery, selfrealization and mastery.

 This is going to be one song single + surrounding material.